On West Winter Avenue in Elmwood, Wisconsin, you’ll discover an award-winning family meat market and processor – and a true local gem.

 Sailer’s began a working relationship with Excalibur in 2003, when Bob Anderson called on the company and Jake started buying new spices.
 When Sailer’s moved into the new building in 2006, a new salesman, Rick McLimans, was on board and became a good friend to the Sailer family.

 “By 2006-2007, we started buying everything from Excalibur Seasoning.
 We make approximately 200 products and use their rubs, seasonings, sauces and marinades in everything we do.”

 That includes Excalibur’s K Pepperoni Unit, which Jake says provides amazing flavor to their Jalapeno Cheddar Stix; or Better Burger Seasoning to make plain ground beef into a burger fit for a king.
 Excalibur’s Kansas City Rub is used on Sailer’s briskets, vacuum sealed and sold in their store.

-“Excalibur’s Jay Hall helped us develop our Jake Steak and Sailer Sizzler marinade,” recalls Jake.
+“Excalibur helped us develop our Jake Steak and Sailer Sizzler marinade,” recalls Jake.
 “The marinade is the same for each product, just a different type of muscle.
-Jay helped us come up with a solution to fit our needs and wants.
+They helped us come up with a solution to fit our needs and wants.
 Tweaking the Beefy Steak marinade also helped us produce one of our most popular marinated steaks.”